egemenimre/opticks/docs/models/opticks_mtf.md

 imager_mtf_plot.set_plot_style(x_max=input_line_freq.max(), title="Imager MTF")
 ```

-We begin by initialising the {py:class}`.MTF_Plot`.
+We begin by initialising the {py:class}`.MTF_Plot_1D`.
 We then add each item to a dict, where the key is the label of the MTF curve and the value is the {py:class}`.MTF_Model_1D` model.
 To populate the plot, we also need the discrete x axis values (`input_line_freq` here), limited by the spatial cut-off frequency.
 We can also plot a vertical "Nyquist Frequency" (`nyq_limit` key).
 The final step is to set the plot style with decorators like labels and titles, as well as limits and sizes.
 The keys are passed on to the underlying `matplotlib` implementation.

 The end result looks like this: